mod_s2s_v6mesh

 Connection security

-Because of the above mechanisms in place, it is strongly recommended to keep Prosody’s default settings of s2s_require_encryption = true and s2s_secure_auth = true so that connections not covered by this module are always encrypted and authenticated properly.
+Regardless of any other options, we always recommend keeping Prosody’s default settings of s2s_require_encryption = true and s2s_secure_auth = true so that connections not covered by this module are always encrypted and authenticated properly.

 Connecting from clients